cdaringe/factorio-type-kit/readme.md

 🚨 **Please use https://github.com/GlassBricks/typed-factorio** instead.

 This project was released before factorio exposed structured data about all of the modeles/entities in a machine format from their website.
 This project was only ever 80% complete because it relied on scraping, which simply was not reliable.
-They guys at https://github.com/GlassBricks/typed-factorio generated typescript now in a much more sane way.
+They guys at https://github.com/GlassBricks/typed-factorio generate typescript now in a much more sane way.
 It's a better system.
 Use that instead!
 Thanks for looking!

 # factorio-type-kit